freifunk-gluon/gluon/docs/user/site.rst

     of ``ssid`` of your client network, the ``channel`` your community is using, ``htmode``, the adhoc ssid ``mesh_ssid`` used between devices, the adhoc bssid ``mesh_bssid`` and the adhoc multicast rate ``mesh_mcast_rate``.
+    Optionally ``mesh_vlan`` can be used to setup VLAN on top of the 802.11 ad-hoc interface.
     Combined in an dictionary, e.g.:
     ::